jordi-pujol/DesktopArrange/README.md

 to start, stop or restart the daemon;
 the user also may reload the configuration.

-For further information please visit the <a href='https://github.com/jordi-pujol/SetNewWinProps/wiki' target="_blank">SetNewWinProps Wiki</a>
+For further information please visit the <a target="_blank" href='https://github.com/jordi-pujol/SetNewWinProps/wiki'>SetNewWinProps Wiki</a>

-Spanish speeking users may prefer the <a href='https://github.com/jordi-pujol/SetNewWinProps/wiki/Home-espa%C3%B1ol' target="_blank">SetNewWinProps Wiki  en español</a>
+Spanish speeking users may prefer the <a target="_blank" href='https://github.com/jordi-pujol/SetNewWinProps/wiki/Home-espa%C3%B1ol'>SetNewWinProps Wiki  en español</a>